DevMountain/react-5-mini/README.md

 Open up `src/ducks/counter.js` and begin by creating a variable named `initialState`. `initialState` should be an object with one property, `currentValue`, set to `0`.
 This variable determines how we want our application state to look when the application first loads.

 We interact with Redux via functions commonly called reducers.
 Reducer functions are where we will be processing all changes to our application's state.
-Each time a reducer is invoked Redux passes an object representing the current state and an "action" object that describes what prompted the state change.
-Because Redux doesn't have a representation of our state the first time it runs we must provide it with our `initialState`.
-With this in mind, let's write our first reducer function, it should
+Each time a reducer is invoked, Redux passes an object representing the current state and an "action" object that describes what prompted the state change.
+Because Redux doesn't have a representation of our state the first time it runs, we must provide it with our `initialState`.
+With this in mind, let's write our first reducer function, it should:

 * Be named `counter`
 * Take two parameters